 This page contains information intended to help interested parties become familiar with the Certification Program and related upcoming events.
 If you have further questions about the program, phone (801) 536-4344, or send an Email.
 Rules governing this program can be found in the Utah Administrative Code, R317-10.

-Proposed changes to the Wastewater Operator Certification Fees to become effective July 1, 2021, are currently available for public comment through September 24, 2020, prior to being presented to the legislature for approval.
+Proposed changes to the Wastewater Operator Certification Fees to become effective July 1, 2021, were adopted by the legislature after being available for public comment through September 24, 2020.
 Check here for more information on the Public Hearing-Fiscal Year 2022 (315 KB) and the DEQ Fee Schedule (254 KB).
 These fees are found on page 12 of the schedule.
 Please note that the “total” maximum reinstatement charge, including the renewal fee and the renewal of lapsed certificate fee, will be $200 since the fee increases by $50 for up to three months following the expiration date before reaching the maximum.

 The recent proposed changes to Rule R317-10, Certification of Wastewater Works Operators, were made effective on January 24, 2018.
 The official public notice and text of the changes are available on the Division of Administrative Rules Website.